lazycurren/Room-AC-Control/readme.md

 ### What this is:

-#### A simple Arduino project using ESP32 that can be used to control Room Air Conditioners using pre recorded infrared signals from the AC unit remote control.
+#### An electronics project using ESP32 to apply a precise climate control algorithm on any Residential Air Conditioning Unit using Infrared Commnunication.

 ### Why it exists: